Helps you quit smoking. It is used together with a support program that includes counseling and educational materials.

-- Make sure your doctor knows if you are also using insulin (Humulin®), theophylline (Theolair®), or a blood thinner (warfarin, Coumadin®).
+- Make sure your doctor knows if you are also using insulin (Humulin®), theophylline (Theolair®), or a blood thinner (such as warfarin, Coumadin®).

 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney disease or a history of depression or mental problems, such as psychosis.
+Tell your doctor if you have kidney disease, heart or blood vessel problems, or a history of severe chest pain, heart attack, stroke, or depression or mental problems, such as psychosis.

 - This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you or your caregiver notice any of these side effects, stop taking this medicine and tell your doctor right away.